enyone/blog/_posts/2017-01-07-Randomness-in-Linux.md

 As both `/dev/random` and `/dev/urandom` [backs](https://en.wikipedia.org/wiki//dev/random#Linux) to the [same](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) PRNG at kernel (version 4.8 and newer) level it is left out of the scope.
 I would say it is a complete different story whether you should run your pseudo-random data through some algorithm X before using it in cryptography.

 You should be more focused to the fact that even CSPRNG -backed sources does not magically create better entropy than the entropy of the source it uses has.
-At least `/dev/random` ensures there is enough entropy at the time of read.
+At least `/dev/random` ensures there is enough estimated entropy at the time of read.
 Linux should not remove it as a legacy thingie.